MahinMuhammad/MahinMuhammad/README.md

 </a>

-- 🤝 I’m available for Fulltime job (iOS developer) or freelancing.
+- 🤝 I’m available for Fulltime job or freelancing.

-- 🌱 I’m currently focussing on **SwiftUI and UIKit**
+- 🌱 I’m currently focussing on **SwiftUI & UIKit**

 - 💬 Ask me about **SwiftUI and UIKit**